 Xanax Addiction Treatment at Promises

-Promises treatment centers offers Xanax addiction treatment that’s evidence-based and compassionate.
-You’ll address underlying issues like trauma and mental health disorders.
+Xanax addiction can set in faster than many people realize.
+Promises Treatment Centers offers Xanax addiction treatment and rehab that’s evidence-based and compassionate.
+In inpatient Xanax treatment, you’ll address underlying issues like trauma and mental health disorders.
 We’ll teach you healthy coping skills so you can thrive in recovery.

-Xanax addiction treatment may start with medical detox, especially if you’ve been abusing alcohol and other drugs.
-We make sure Xanax withdrawal and detox is safe and as comfortable as possible.
+Xanax addiction treatment in our rehabilitation centers may start with medical detox, especially if you’ve been abusing alcohol or other drugs.
+We make sure Xanax detox is safe and as comfortable as possible.
 In medical detox, we gradually wean you off Xanax.
 We may treat you with other medications that ease Xanax withdrawal symptoms.
-Our 24/7 medical staff monitors you around the clock and quickly attend to any discomfort.
+Our 24/7 medical staff monitors you around the clock and attends to uncomfortable symptoms.

-We’ll tailor a treatment plan to your needs.
-Following medical detox, Xanax addiction treatment includes:
+At Promises, we tailor treatment plans to your needs.
+Following medical detox, Xanax addiction treatment may include:

 - Individual behavioral therapy